Career Alternatives for Project Coordinators: Next-Step Roles

 5. Business Analyst

-Business analysis closely matches the analytical side of project management.
-You’ll collect requirements, study user or customer needs, analyse data, and help stakeholders make informed decisions.
+Business analysis plays to the analytical side of project work.
+You gather requirements, study customer or user needs, analyse data, and help stakeholders make informed decisions.
+It is a good fit for coordinators who would rather think and analyse than chase execution.

-Potential Career Growth and Benefits: Business analysts can advance to roles like Senior Business Analyst, Business Intelligence Analyst, or Product Manager.
-With strong demand across industries, this career path offers great job stability and growth potential.
+Career growth Business analysts can progress to Senior Business Analyst, Business Intelligence Analyst, or Product Manager.
+Demand is consistently strong across IT, SaaS, and BFSI.

 6. Human Resources (HR) Specialist